zikrimansyursyah/liquora-ui/README.md

 # Liquora UI

-## liquoraui is a tool that provides web components for all my projects
+## liquoraui is a tool that provides web components for all my projects. made with love by Zikri Mansyursyah

 ## [LiquoraUI](https://github/zikrimansyursyah/liquora-ui)